 Using his music and recording experience combined with an easy-to-understand writing style, Bobby Owsinski has become one of the best-selling authors in the music recording industry, with sixteen books that are now staples in audio recording, music, and music business programs in colleges around the world.
 Based in Los Angeles, Bobby is also a producer of several music-oriented television shows and can frequently be seen as a moderator, panelist, or presenter at a variety of industry conferences.

-Skye Lewin's Emmy-nominated music appears in video games, TV, and films such as Fargo and Entourage.
+Skye Lewin's Emmy-nominated work appears in video games, TV, and films such as Fargo and Entourage.